Table of Contents

 Enter the maximum Download and Upload speed provided by your ISP plan.
 It is important that you enter the proper bandwidth allotted to you in order for bandwidth controls to work properly.

 Enabling Bandwidth Controls is advised for use in households or offices with multiple users vying for bandwidth.
 Do note that with bandwidth controls maximum network speed may drop to around 550 mbps on a gigabit network.
+If your network isn't currently being used heavily by multiple devices, we recommend keeping the feature turned off.

 Setting bandwidth allocations